Acknowledgement: Parts of the text have been translated with www.DeepL.com/Translator (free version).

 A model created with ADOIT can be transformed into SpecIF format or integrated with models from other sources as follows:

-1. In the ADOIT tool, export all desired diagrams individually as an image in PNG or SVG format.
-To do this, open a diagram by double-clicking in the model structure on the left and then save it in the menu bar directly above the diagram by ↗ Export and selecting the desired format.
-The file will be saved according to the settings of the browser; often in the folder “Downloads”.
+- In the ADOIT tool, export all desired diagrams individually as an image in PNG or SVG format.
+To do this, open a diagram by double-clicking in the model structure on the left and then save it in the menu bar directly above the diagram by ↗

-3. From the third step on, the procedure is the same as described above for Archi.
+.
+A dialog window opens, in which the diagram selection is checked/changed if necessary and a name for project and file is assigned. - From the third step on, the procedure is the same as described above for Archi.

 Also for ADOIT, formatting in diagram or element descriptions using markdown is preserved during import so that, for example, text passages can be highlighted in bold or key points can be enumerated in a bullet list.